Where is Venice, Florida? A Guide for Winter Vacationers

 Higel was a skilled chemist and discovered a process by which starch could be obtained profitably from the roots of the cassava plant.
 This plant had been grown in the Venice area successfully by early pioneers.

-Venice was the Winter Home of Ringling Bros. and Barnum & Bailey Circus.
+What You May Not Know About the Ringling Bros. and Barnum & Bailey Circus.

 Back in the days around 1968, Venice was the only place in the world with a qualified clown school.
 A year after obtaining the circus, Feld revealed the Ringling Bros, and Barnum & Bailey Clown College will be located in Venice.